-Step back in time and relive the city’s past on an Inner City Guided Walking Tour, Bus Tour or Taxi Tour, where you’ll discover a wealth of history, including the unexpected landing of Amelia Earhart on her historic solo flight across the Atlantic in 1932.
+Step back in time and relive the city’s past on a historic Walled City Guided Walking Tour, Bus Tour or Taxi Tour, where you’ll discover a wealth of history, including the unexpected landing of Amelia Earhart on her historic solo flight across the Atlantic in 1932.
 Situated on the Waterside area is Riverwatch at the Lough’s Agency which provides the opportunity to explore the Foyle and Carlingford Loughs.
 The Workhouse Museum tells the story of the famine and the Battle of the Atlantic.
 Prehen House is home to one of Ireland’s greatest love stories, the legend of Half Hung McNaughton.

 The impressively overwhelming Tower Museum tells the story of Derry’s history, from its geological formation millions of years ago, right up to the present day, covering everything from the Plantation, through to the Siege of Derry and the city’s troubled political past.
 The museum also houses the Armada Shipwreck exhibition which deals with the recovery of La Trinidad Valencera which was shipwrecked off the coast of Donegal in 1588.

 The Museum of Free Derry in the Bogside encapsulates the city's living history of the Troubles and the Story of Bloody Sunday.The Harbour Museum places its emphasis on not so dry land focusing on the city’s maritime connections.
 Londonderry’s mighty City Walls may never have been breached, but throughout the years many of the city’s ancient buildings were destroyed by the many sieges on them.
 The Walls will celebrate their 400th anniversary this year and having been listed as one of the 'World's 1001 Historic Sites You Must See Before You Die (UNESCO)', this is the year to come see them!